Sarah and I just completed the most extensive wandering graze of our lives.

 Another Penang classic, made from flat noodles, prawns, cubes of lard, beansprouts and chillis.
 For some reason I’ve always found Char Kway Teow to be a little flat in flavour, but perhaps I’m eating in the wrong places.

-Icy, sweet, red bean-heavy desserts aren’t usually my thing, but on a hot Penang afternoon there is nothing better!
+Icy, sweet, red be gay porn an-heavy desserts aren’t usually my thing, but on a hot Penang afternoon there is nothing better!

 19:35: Spicy Satay (9 ringit)